AlexandreDecan/portion/README.md

 Pre-releases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/python-intervals) and can be installed with `pip install git+https://github.com/AlexandreDecan/python-intervals`.

+The test environment can be installed with `pip install python-intervals[test]` and relies on [PyTest](https://docs.pytest.org/en/latest/).

 ## Documentation & usage